| 9.

 the bow of this river to its exit from Bohemia.
 The duchy of

 Friedland alone covered some sixty estates.
+During

 the 30 Years War, Wallenstein, as he then called himself,